Razor (band)

-Razor is a Canadian speed metal band formed in 1983 at Guelph, Ontario.
-They are recognized as the pioneers of Canadian thrash metal and have been referred to as one of the country's "big four", alongside Sacrifice, Voivod and Annihilator.
+Razor is a Canadian thrash metal band formed in 1983 at Guelph, Ontario.
+They are also recognized as the pioneers of Canadian thrash metal and have been referred to as one of the country's "Big Four", alongside Sacrifice, Voivod and Annihilator.

 History

 Early years and split (1983–1992)

 Razor was formed in 1983 by guitarist Dave Carlo.
 A secondary member named John Scheffel was in the band at the time as the vocalist and guitarist, but left in 1984.
 After failed efforts with two other vocalists, Carlo would eventually establish a line-up featuring vocalist Stace "Sheepdog" McLaren, bassist Mike Campagnolo and drummer Mike "M-Bro" Embro.
 The founding members, the guitarist and rhythm section, were former school-mates.
 A 5-track demo was recorded in 1984 prior to the release of the Armed & Dangerous EP in May 1984 by Voice Records, which received underground acclaim.
 A pre-production demo album titled Escape the Fire was then recorded in December 1984, which would become the first full-length album Executioner's Song, released in April 1985 through Viper Records.
 It was followed up by Evil Invaders in October 1985.
 Razor performed in the United States and Canada with Slayer, Motörhead and Venom.

 The third album Malicious Intent was released in April 1986.
-It suffered due to the build-up of internal conflicts within the band and the lack of an official release in the United States, which in turn led to their record company dropping the band.
-In 1987, the fourth album Custom Killing was released.
-Self-financed, the album met with poor commercial success and was in turn overlooked by fans, with the music moving to a more experimental approach than previous releases.
-Drummer Mike Embro and bassist Mike Campagnolo left the band shortly after the album's release and were replaced with Dave Carlo's brother Adam on bass and Rob Mills on drums.
+It suffered due to the build-up of internal conflicts within the band and the lack of an official release in the United States, which in turn led to the band deciding to request an outright release from Viper/Attic Records.
+Thus, in January 1987 the band’s request was granted and Razor were released from their contract.
+Now free to pursue a new agreement and direction, in July 1987 the fourth album Custom Killing was released.
+Self-financed, the album met with poor commercial success and was in turn overlooked by fans, with the music moving to a more experimental, progressive approach than previous releases.
+Drummer Mike Embro and bassist Mike Campagnolo left the band shortly after the album's release and were quickly replaced with Dave Carlo's brother Adam on bass and Rob Mills on drums.
 Razor returned to their roots with the fifth album Violent Restitution, which was released in 1988 by Steamhammer.
 It was well-received, being considered more aggressive and heavier than its predecessor.
+To date, it remains the band’s most commercially successful release.